ABOUT

 Private Practice

-My aim is to be there for clients who wish to find and sustain a way of living that enables them – you – to take care of the matters that are important to you and to discover ways that can help you to maintain healthy positive energy and mental health.
+My aim is to be there for clients who wish to find and sustain a way of living that enables them – you – to take care of the matters that are important and to discover ways that can help you to maintain healthy positive energy and mental wellbeing.

-Generally, I aim to work with my clients and the issues they bring, find light in their lives, where at times it can be very dark ; help them to develop a safe-care routine and a sustainable and healthy relationship with themselves.
+Generally, I aim to work with clients and the issues they bring, help them find light in their lives, where at times it can be very dark and support them to develop a safe-care routine and a sustainable and healthy relationship with themselves and others.

 20 Years in...